Week 6 was Katherine Johnson’s week!

 — Stemettes ® ?★ # + (@Stemettes) April 29, 2020

-Here are some quotes from the girls that joined the session about what they enjoyed the most:
+Here are some quotes from the girls who joined the session about what they enjoyed the most:

 “Learning from famous and influential people”